genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ## Task view

-On the plugin, apart from the **Mon** view explained here before, there is the **Task** view where it is possible to see, run and modify te configurations of Genesis services, scripts, and setup.
+On the plugin, apart from the **Mon** view explained here before, there is the **Task** view where it is possible to see, run and modify the configurations of Genesis services, scripts, and setup.

 ![Task view](/img/genesis-plugin-task-view.png)

 ### Running a Genesis script

-To run a Genesis script, open the folder *Scripts*, find the one you want to run, right click on it and select Run.
+To run a Genesis script, open the folder *Scripts*, find the one you want to run, right-click on it and select Run.

 ![Task view](/img/genesis-plugin-task-view-droptable.png)